Eliot-Roxbergh/notes_pinephone/README.md

 I do not think firmware and required apps are 100% open-source?
 And for instance, regarding Pinephone Pro "_ppp-cam app itself will stay closed source_" [1]

 Note that, in general, stock Linux does not have the same application sandboxing as e.g. Android.

+If you have the pin code, you're root... ops!

 "_USB-OTG is very permissive .
 The MTP service currently has no security whatsoever; if the phone is plugged into a computer, even with disk encryption, the computer will have full R/W access to your /home dir, and full read access to /.
 See Services on how to disable and enable only when needed._" [2].